hanachanX/ImageFileEditing/README.md

 I have enabled the user to specify the area to apply the mosaic effect using a rectangle.
 Additionally, I have improved the UI and added two buttons to open a folder.

 * Version 1.9
-I have made Real-ESRGAN available in addition to CRAN V2 for upscaling images up to twice their original resolution.
+I have made Real-ESRGAN available in addition to CARN V2 for upscaling images up to twice their original resolution.
 Even low-resolution images can be upscaled to ultra-high resolution.
 Both conversion algorithms will run slowly without CUDA.
 Please note that the author is completely ignorant of machine learning and the code is copy-pasted.
 The original repository can be found here.

 https://github.com/ai-forever/Real-ESRGAN